Here's what happened with the

 Inviting Kennedy back into the flock is as simple as assuring him playing time.
 Kennedy has told the Post-Dispatch he is warm to a return to the Cardinals if he has a legitimate shot at starting.
 La Russa said he hasn't reached out to Kennedy personally.

-Tony also said that Mark McGwire belongs in the Hall of Fame.
+Mark McGwire belongs in the Hall of Fame.
 With his numbers, he most certainly does.

 Given the chance to celebrate and comment on Rickey Henderson’s appearance on the Hall of Fame ballot for the first time, St. Louis Cardinals manager Tony La Russa also seized the opportunity to stump for another dynamo member of his Oakland Athletics teams who will be on the ballot.